 Do Gemini and AI Overviews use the same sources?+

 Largely, yes.
-Both rely on the Google index and favor pages from the organic top 10.
-92% of AI Overviews citations come from the top 10.
-Optimizing for one mechanically improves your visibility in the other, even though Gemini also factors in its own conversational signals.
+Both rely on the Google index and favor pages in the organic top 10: 92% of AI Overview citations come from there.
+Optimizing for one mechanically improves your visibility in the other, even though Gemini also factors in conversational signals specific to the app.

-Do you need strong Google rankings to be cited by Gemini?+
+Do I need strong Google rankings to be cited by Gemini?+

-It is an almost essential condition.
-Gemini draws from the Google index, so a page invisible in classic results has little chance of being retrieved.
-SEO remains the foundation, but you must complement it with an extraction structure and technical accessibility free of blocking JavaScript.
+It's an almost mandatory condition.
+Gemini pulls from the Google index: a page invisible in classic results has very little chance of being retrieved.
+SEO remains the foundation, but it must be paired with an extraction-ready structure and technical accessibility free of blocking JavaScript.

-Does Gemini execute JavaScript to read my pages?+
+Does Gemini run JavaScript to read my pages?+

-No. Like most language models, Gemini does not run JavaScript at the time of extraction.
+No. Like most generative engines, Gemini does not execute JavaScript at extraction time.
 If your content only appears after client-side rendering, it stays invisible.
-Server-side rendering or complete static HTML is essential to be read and cited.
+Server-side rendering (SSR) or complete static HTML is essential to be read and cited.

 What passage length does Gemini favor for citations?+

-A self-contained passage of 134 to 167 words offers the best balance between context and concision.
-It is long enough to fully answer a question, short enough to be extracted as is.
+A self-contained passage of 134 to 167 words offers the best balance of context and concision.
+It's long enough to fully answer a question, short enough to be extracted as-is.
 Place it at the start of the section, right after the heading.